kundajelab/atac_dnase_pipelines/README.md

 ```
 -true_rep
 ```
-IDR analysis is included in the pipeline by default.
-If there are more than two replicates, IDR will be done for every pair of replicates.
-If you don't want IDR, add the following:
+IDR analysis is optional in the pipeline by default.
+If there are more than two replicates, IDR will be done for every pair of replicates. to enable IDR add the following:
 ```
--no_idr
+-enable_idr
 ```
 For multimapping,
 ```